sapegin/washingcode-book/manuscript/120_Linting.md

 T> [Unicorn ESLint plugin](https://github.com/sindresorhus/eslint-plugin-unicorn) has many useful rules to improve codebase consistency and promote modern features of JavaScript.
 Most of these rules are autofixable.

+### Linting legacy code

+Setting up a linter on an existing project can be challenging.
+The recommended ESLint config alone, without any extra plugins, can report thousands of issues.
+Fixing them all at once would take too much time, so we need to introduce them gradually.

+My approach would be as follows:

+1. Autofix all autofixable issues.
+2. Review the most common issues, and decide which ones aren’t important for your team.
+Disabled them.
+3. Define the rest of the failing rules as warnings, so they don’t block committing (if you run the linter on the pre-commit hook) or merging (if we run the linter on CI).
+4. Agree with your team to fix all warnings on the code they modify.
+5. Enable rules one by one or organize a _lint day_: the whole team spends one day fixing as many linting issues as possible.

+I> Fixing all linting issues in a file while making changes in this file is a good application of the campsite rule.
+We talk about it more in the [Become a code scout](#campsite-rule) section of the Other techniques chapter.

+Having multiple configs may also help: for example, add a separate, less strict config for integration tests.

 ### The ideal linting setup (dream)

 Unfortunately, [the ideal linting setup](https://twitter.com/iamsapegin/status/1527553857416462336), as I see it, isn’t possible with the current tools.
 The UX of linters is still very poor and hasn’t improved in the last ten years.
 Mostly, they just vomit a bunch of cryptic error messages without any explanation and leave you to deal with them alone.